How I Explained Ketamine Therapy to My Skeptical Parents

 If your family is skeptical:

-- Acknowledge their concerns -- they're valid
+- Acknowledge their concerns because they're valid

-- Show, don't just tell -- let them see the improvements over time
+- Show, don't just tell: let them see the improvements over time

 Six months later, my dad tells his golf buddies about "innovative mental health treatments."
 My mom asks thoughtful questions about my sessions.